simphony/docs/docs/source/index.md

    **Wrapper Development**

-   A deeper look into OSP-core for the purpose of development of SimPhoNy wrappers
+   A deep dive into the wrapper mechanism for developing new wrappers

    .. link-button:: wrapper_development.html
       :text: To wrapper development